Andrew-M-C/go.jsonvalue/docs/en/02_quick_start.md

 ---

-To create a complex JSON object as follow:
+To create a complex JSON object as follows:

 ```json
 {